NREL/reVX/reVX/least_cost_xmission/README.md

 $ transmission-layer-creator --verbose create-h5 -t template.tif -h new_xmission_routing_layers.h5
 ```

-(Next step is *optional* for dry-only runs: if you skip this, just add `"ignore_masks": true` to your config)
+(Next step is *optional* for dry-only runs)
-We also need to create the land mask (optional for dry-only runs:
-just skip this step and add `"ignore_masks": true` to your config), which we can do by running
+We also need to create the land mask, which we can do by running

 ```
 $ transmission-layer-creator --verbose create-masks -l land_mask_vector.gpkg -t template.tif -m ./masks